Just In: High-Ranking Army Officer Dies after Wife Allegedly Set Him on Fire

 A loving marriage takes a dark turn as a newlywed woman sets her military officer husband ablaze.

-The joy of marriage quickly fades when a newly married wife allegedly sets her senior army husband on fire.
+The joy of marriage quickly fades when a newly married wife allegedly sets her army husband on fire.
 Photo credit: @Ekwulu

 Source: Twitter